 Jenny Jopling Bio

-In 2011, Jenny took a director position that would focus more on distance learning for academic disciplines, specifically, international affairs, homeland security, and nonprofit management at the Bush School of Government and Public Service, Texas A&M University.
-She continued the drive to expand online learning opportunities in an environment supported by a team of professionals who designed, produced, and supported online courses, along with additional responsibilities to screen and hire online faculty, market programs, and recruit students for a cost recovery unit.
+Leaving UNT in 2004, Jenny moved to the University of Texas at Arlington, then on to Texas A&M University.
+She continued the drive to expand online learning opportunities in an environment supported by a team of professionals who designed, produced, and supported online courses, along with screening and hiring online faculty, marketing programs, and recruiting students for a cost recovery unit.
+Two online courses developed

 under her direction have received USDLA awards.

 Membership with the Texas Distance Learning Association (TxDLA) began in 1996 and Jenny has served the organization as President and a Board Member.
 She has chaired many committees and been recognized through awards for Outstanding Commitment to Service and the Don Foshee Outstanding Leadership award.

 Jenny became active with the United States Distance Learning Association (USDLA) in 2000 and is the current President.
 She served as Vice President of Membership for six years and was active in the State Chapter group while TxDLA President.
 She has served on USDLA committees for the International Forum for Women in ELearning, annual conferences, National Distance Learning Week, Global Chapters, and Public Policy.
 She was a

 USDLA representative at the European Distance Education Network conference in 2011.

 Other professional organizations that Jenny has participated in are the Western Cooperative for Educational Telecommunications, International Association of Business Communications, CORE4Women, and American Association of University Women.
 Numerous presentations and workshops have been delivered at professional conferences and to individual organizations, along with faculty training, organizational consults, and